f/awesome-chatgpt-prompts/README.md

 Contributed by: [@aforarpitkumar](https://github.com/aforarpitkumar)

 > I want you to become a chat keeper.
-I will add Chat GPT prompts in this chat,
+I will add Chat GPT prompts in this chat.
-> your task is to just save it for my future reference,
+> Your task is just to save it for my future reference.
-> if I ask you in future, show me the prompt message related to this topic.
+> If I ask you in future, show me the prompt message related to this topic.

 ## Act as Job Interviewer